-CARLO LOCOCO was born in Maropati (Reggio Calabria), in 1958.
-He holds a degree in Architecture from “Valle Giulia” (University La Sapienza).
-He collaborated with his thesis advisor, architect Dario Passi on a number of projects including the bid for the Paris Opera and the Accademia Bridge (1985 Venice Architecture Bienniale).
+CARLO LOCOCO was born in Maropati (Reggio Calabria), in 1958; in 1984 he graduated in Architecture at the “Valle Giulia” campus with L. Anversa.
+He collaborated with the architect and his thesis supervisor Dario Passi on several projects, including the competition for the Paris Opera House (1983) and the Accademia Bridge (Venice Biennale 1985).

-In the late 90s he devoted himself to the design and restoration of hotels including, in 2004, the renovation and extension (40 rooms and hall) of the Hotel Beaurivage designed by Giò Ponti.
+In the late 1990s he concentrated on the design and restoration of hotels, including in 2004 the renovation of the existing building and its extension with 40 new rooms and lobby of the Hotel Beaurivage designed by Giò Ponti.

-The link between architecture and art became even more prevalent with the growing involvement of the studio in the museum environment.
-The collaboration with Antonio Romano (Inarea) was formalized in 2006.
-Also in 2006, the studio led the project for the restyling of the Manzoni metro station in Rome, a pilot project that helped define the guidelines for the restoration of all metro stations.
-The professional relationship with Inarea also led to the development of a restyling-branding activity for major Italian brands.
+The link between architecture and art becomes predominant in his work in museums.
+In 2006 he formalised his collaboration with Antonio Romano (Inarea) and in the same year began the project for the restyling of the Manzoni metro station in Rome, a pilot project that defined the guidelines for the project to restore all the stations.
+The professional relationship with Inarea continues to grow, allowing the development of a restyling-branding activity for the major Italian brands.